os-js/manual.os-js.org/src/v3/development/README.md

 For development you need `git`, `node` and `npm` (see installation requirements).

+## Testing

-Use the provided `.eslintrc` and `.csslintrc` files to keep consistent code styles.
+Use the provided `.eslintrc` and `.stylelint` files to keep consistent code styles.

+All official packages provides running one or more of these tasks:

+* `npm run eslint` - ESLint pass
+* `npm run stylelint` - Stylelint pass
+* `npm run test` - Jest unit tests

 ## Environment